 The cause of fibromyalgia remains unclear and is controversial.
 The most common understanding is that fibromyalgia reflects a problem with regulation of pain, and it is thought of as a problem in the way a person’s central nervous system processes sensory information.
 The term used for this is “central sensitization.”

-The main symptom of fibromyalgia is chronic, widespread pain throughout the body – especially in the muscles and joints, and sometimes in the skin.
+The main and usually first noticeable symptom of fibromyalgia is chronic, widespread pain throughout the body – especially in the muscles and joints, and sometimes in the skin.
 This pain may come and go, flaring up from time to time to a heightened intensity.
 In addition to this widespread pain, patients also experience hypersensitivity in particular areas of the body, called tender points.
 In these points, even slight pressure from touching or poking can cause extreme pain.
-Patients may experience many additional symptoms and/or overlapping disorders, including:

 Fibromyalgia affects women more severely and much more often than men.
 Most patients first experience symptoms between their late twenties and mid-thirties, but it can take hold at a later age.